-IKEA Malm hack: how to upcycle a bedside table
+IKEA Malm dresser hack: how to upcycle a Malm nightstand or dresser

 We’re lucky to have so many creative members who inspire us in our very own Lick community. @anotherfknflat from our community even gave us a full breakdown of the steps they took to do an IKEA Malm bedside table hack.
 Learn more about the steps they took to upcycle their bedside table and get inspired by this IKEA malm hack.

-What you’ll need to upcycle your bedside table
+What you’ll need to upcycle your IKEA Malm bedside table

 First, get all your tools ready: